BinaryStudioAcademy/bsa-2024-gitfit/docs/specification.md

 Hide/Show password toggle must be located on the right side of a Password input field.
 Single-click to expose/hide password.
 (For both SignIn and SignUp)

-Red validation message (‘Field cannot be empty’) appears below the inputs when fields are empty. (for both SignIn, SignUp including Name, Email and Password fields).

 **Fields validation rules**